CrypTools/CaesarCipher/README.md

 ## History and usage

 The *Caesar Cipher* was named after Julius Caesar (100 B.C. – 44 B.C).
 He would use the cipher for secret communication (protect messages of military significance).
 The Caesar Cipher is a **substitution cipher**.
 Originally, Julius Caesar would use a shift of three to encrypt/decrypt a message.
+The Caesar Cipher encrypts a message using a linear function : x + b.

 ## Detailed Explanations : How it works?